 Although the current U.S. sports shutdown has hit all sportsbooks, including the most significant online companies and those in Las Vegas, one sector has thrived.
 Individual sportsbook owners that use sports betting software have continued to grow their companies.

-For a small fee per head, bookies can use pph services to provide wagering on both MLB games as well as all props associated with those games.
+For a small fee per Head, bookies can use PPH services to provide wagering on both MLB games and all props associated with those games.

-- Pay per head service providers are attracting betting action away from larger online sportsbooks
+- Pay-per-head service providers are attracting betting action away from more prominent online sportsbooks.

 - Entrepreneurs can create an online sportsbook without much investment